 2890 N. Main Street, Suite 206 • Walnut Creek, CA 94597

-If you die without an estate plan, there is a back-up plan.
-It might take more time and cost more money, but an estate will be settled.
+Why incapacity planning matters more than you think: If you die without an estate plan, there is a back-up plan.
+It might take more time and cost more money, but an estate will be settled through probate.

-If you become incapacitated without a plan, you don’t have time to wait.
-You need support and care right away, and on top of that, you don’t want to waste money on court and attorneys.
-If you’re incapacitated, you want your money to be spent on your care.
-Having an incapacity plan is critical.
-Everyone needs one, whether you 26 or 75.
+However, if you become incapacitated without a plan, you don’t have time to wait.
+You need support and care right away, and on top of that, you don’t want to waste money on court proceedings and attorney fees.
+If you’re incapacitated, you want your money to be spent on your care—not on expensive conservatorship proceedings.

-To help highlight the importance of this planning, we have developed this resource page filled with tips, strategies, and expert advice on implementing the right incapacity plan for you.
+To help highlight the importance of this planning, we have developed this comprehensive resource page filled with tips, strategies, and expert advice on implementing the right incapacity plan for you.
 If you have any questions or need help getting started, we are only a phone call away.
-Call us at 925.943.2740, and we will start building a plan specific to your needs.
+You can reach us by calling 925.943.2740 today.

 Thinking Beyond: What’s Important in My Estate Plan?